PerforatedCNNs: Acceleration through Elimination of Redundant Convolutions: Conclusion

 \section{Conclusion}

 We have presented PerforatedCNNs which exploit redundancy of intermediate representations of modern CNNs to reduce the evaluation time and memory consumption.
-Perforation requires only a minor modification of the convolution layer, and obtain speedups close to theoretical ones on both CPU and GPU.
-Compared to increasing the strides of convolutions, PerforatedCNNs achieve lower error, are more flexible and do not change the architecture of a CNN (number of parameters in the fully-connected layers and size of the intermediate representations).
+Perforation requires only a minor modification of the convolution layer and obtains speedups close to theoretical ones on both CPU and GPU.
+Compared to the baselines, PerforatedCNNs achieve lower error, are more flexible and do not change the architecture of a CNN (number of parameters in the fully-connected layers and the size of the intermediate representations).
 Retaining the architecture allows to easily plug in PerforatedCNNs into the existing computer vision pipelines and only perform fine-tuning of the network, instead of complete retraining.

-An interesting direction of future work is using \textit{several} sets of perforation masks with different running time for a single network (with the same parameters).
-This way, the same network can be run with varying budget of time without reloading of the parameters.
-This might be useful, for example, to handle peak loads in the datacenters.
-Such extension is not applicable to most of the existing approaches to acceleration of CNNs, since they typically modify the network parameters.
+Additionally, perforation can be combined with acceleration methods which exploit other types of network redundancy to achieve further speedups.

-In this work, we have proposed and analyzed several ways to select input-independent perforation masks.
-Our experiments suggest that this choice is important to reduce the error introduced by perforation.
-In future, we plan to explore the connection between PerforatedCNNs and visual attention by considering perforation masks that are conditioned on the network's input, and can achieve higher speedups by only processing the salient parts of the input.
-Unlike recent works on visual attention \citep{Mnih14, Ba15, Jaderberg15} which consider rectangular crops of an image, PerforatedCNNs can process non-rectangular and even disjoint salient parts of the image by choosing appropriate perforation masks in the convolutional layers.
+In future, we plan to explore the connection between PerforatedCNNs and visual attention by considering input-dependent perforation masks that can focus on the salient parts of the input.
+Unlike recent works on visual attention \cite{Ba15, Jaderberg15, Mnih14} which consider rectangular crops of an image, PerforatedCNNs can process non-rectangular and even disjoint salient parts of the image by choosing appropriate perforation masks in the convolutional layers.